amahnke-tsystems/ArchiTeam/documents/MonitorMe_Architecture.md

 "MonitorMe App" subscribes to the "Notification Event Channel" in order to alert a doctor as soon as possible on his smartpone.

-The last component is the "External Data APIs" which is responsible for providing snapshots to MedicalMe when requested by personel and exposes a secured API for MonitorThem (either as normal API or it implements some push mechanism if needed).
+The "External Data APIs" which is responsible for providing snapshots to MedicalMe when requested by personel and exposes a secured API for MonitorThem (either as normal API or it implements some push mechanism if needed).

+A crucial component is the "Analyse Rule Builder" which uses the stored patients signals and some general information about the patient (e.g. age) in order to detect/define rules for alerting.
+We designed this component to have access to patient information, because we think that age would be a factor that has to be considered in order to define thresholds e.g. for heartrate deviations - babys tends to have a much higher heartrate than older people.

+# Architectural Characteristics